Nocrex/demo-analysis/README.md

 The program accepts the following arguments:

+- `-a <algorithm> [-a <algorithm>]...`: Specify the algorithms to run.
+If not specified, the default algorithms are run.
+- `-c`: Print the number of detections instead of details for every detection.
+Overridden by `-q`.
+- `-h`: Print help information and exit.
-- `-i <path>`: Specify the path to the demo file to analyze.
-This argument is required.
+- `-i <path>`: Specify the path to the demo file to analyze. **This argument is required.**
+- `-p`: Provide a .json file with custom parameters.
 - `-q`: Silence all debug info, leaving only the detection output in stdout.
 Required for production use.
-- `-p`: Same as `-q`, but prettifies the output.
+- `-Q`: Same as `-q`, but prettifies the output.
 Convenient for manual inspection of the output.
-- `-c`: Print the number of detections instead of details for every detection.
-Overridden by `-q`.
-- `-a <algorithm> [-a <algorithm>]...`: Specify the algorithms to run.
-If not specified, the default algorithms are run.
-- `-h`: Print help information and exit.

 ### Writing your own algorithm